linode/docs/docs/guides/web-servers/nginx/how-to-install-nginx-ubuntu-2004/index.md

 ---
-slug: how-to-install-and-use-nginx-on-ubuntu-2004
+slug: how-to-install-and-use-nginx-on-ubuntu-20-04
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "NGINX is an open-source web server focused on performance and concurrency, where its event-driven architecture has set it apart.
-In this guide, learn how to install and start using NGINX on your Ubuntu 20.04 server."
+description: "NGINX is an open-source web server focused on performance and concurrency.
+Its event-driven architecture sets it apart from other web servers.
+In this guide, you learn how to install NGINX on your Ubuntu 20.04 server.
+You also learn common commands to manage your NGINX web server and how to set it up to serve a simple website."
-og_description: "NGINX is an open-source web server focused on performance and concurrency, where its event-driven architecture has set it apart.
-In this guide, learn how to install and start using NGINX on your Ubuntu 20.04 server."
+og_description: "NGINX is an open-source web server focused on performance and concurrency.
+Its event-driven architecture sets it apart from other web servers.
+In this guide, you learn how to install NGINX on your Ubuntu 20.04 server.
+You also learn common commands to manage your NGINX web server and how to set it up to serve a simple website."
-keywords: ['nginx','web server','reverse proxy','load balancing','install nginx on ubuntu','ubuntu 20.04']
+keywords: ['nginx','web server']
-tags: ['ubuntu', 'nginx', 'web server', 'proxy']
+tags: ['ubuntu', 'nginx', 'web server']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-05-23
+published: 2021-07-09
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install and Use NGINX on Ubuntu 20.04"
+title: "Installing and Using NGINX on Ubuntu 20.04"
 h1_title: "How to Install and Use NGINX on Ubuntu 20.04"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos